radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/views/08-webservices.md

 ---

-> [!important] Please note that this Valve is provided as an openSource component along with its source without any support.|
+> [!note] Please note that this Valve is provided as an openSource component along with its source without any support.

 ---